Petrobras unveils plans to invest $16 bln in ‘largest revitalisation project in the offshore industry worldwide’

 Ramping up hydrocarbon extraction with $5.5 billion

-In a separate statement on the following day, Petrobras informed that the recent pre-salt oil discoveries in the Central Alto de Cabo Frio and Aram areas, open up a scenario of new extraction opportunities for Brazil, as the discoveries are the result of the firm’s intensification of extraction efforts.
+In a separate statement on the following day, Petrobras informed that the recent pre-salt oil discoveries in the Central Alto de Cabo Frio and Aram areas were opening up a scenario of new extraction opportunities for Brazil, as the discoveries were the result of the firm’s intensification of extraction efforts.

 This has prompted the company to outline plans to invest $5.5 billion in this segment in the next five years, as explained by Bordieri, who made this announcement on Wednesday, 4 May 2022, when he presented the Petrobras perspectives on O&G double resilience panel during the Brazil-Texas Chamber of Commerce (Bratecc) Annual Breakfast Offshore, a parallel event to Technology Conference (OTC), in Houston (USA).